We set targets for attendance, aiming for all children to have 100% attendance to ensure they receive every opportunity to reach their full potential.

 Each term, all children who have achieved 98% attendance or more are entered into a draw to win a bike.

-Our spring term winner, with an attendance record of 100% was Sarah in 3J.
+Our summer term winner, with an attendance record of 99% was Terrin in 3S.